Skip to main content

 Interests

-My inquiries into these three themes started with a focus on corruption issues.
-In particular, I was interested in global corruption related to the "resource curse" and in philosophical questions that this "curse" raises about public property and democracy, as well as about the practical tasks of political philosophy.
-More recently, I have sought to connect my global theory arguments to domestic politics, paying special attention to morally fraught dynamics in various developing countries, in the United States, and in my native Israel.
+Much of Nili’s work highlights applied and philosophical links between domestic and global injustice.
+In particular, Nili’s early work focused on global corruption related to the "resource curse," and on philosophical questions that this "curse" raises about public property and democracy, as well as about the practical tasks of political philosophy.
+More recently, he has sought to connect his global theory arguments to domestic politics, paying special attention to morally fraught dynamics in various developing countries, in the United States, and in his native Israel.

 Selected articles